-All students planning to pursue a master's degree or a certification plan which requires a master's degree; must hold a bachelor's degree from an accredited university and submit official scores from either the Graduate Record Examination (GRE) or Miller Analogies Test (MAT).
-The GRE or MAT is not required of any students who already hold a master's or doctoral degree upon entry to the program, provided they have an overall GPA of 3.000 or greater in their last 60 hours.
-The last 60 hours chronologically, including the full semester in which the 60th hour appears, will be used to calculate the overall GPA.
+All students planning to pursue a master's degree or a certification plan which requires a master's degree, must hold a bachelor's degree from an accredited university and have either an overall GPA of 3.000 or greater or a GPA of 3.000 or greater in their last 60 hours.
+The last 60 hours chronologically, including the full semester in which the 60th hour appears, will be used to calculate the GPA in the last 60 hours.